ianw3214/bananana/README.md

 - Use asynch for database operations so it doesn't wait on these calls
 - Inventory limit (Don't catch fish once limit reached)
 - Compress data before sending? - maybe not super important until bandwidth becomes an issue
+- Limit one login per account at a time

 ## TODOs (OTHER)

 - Centralized data source for shared data between server/client
-- Make id vs name more clear and consistent
+- ~Make id vs name more clear and consistent~